-- Apply user quota thresholds to all quotas of a specific user - Apply user quota thresholds to all quotas on a specific file system (volume or qtree) or a group of file systems

-You can apply thresholds using the Edit Quota Settings links on the lower left pane of the Details page for a specific volume or qtree.
-You can access the Volume Details page by clicking on a volume name at Control Center > Home > Member Details > File Systems > Report > Volumes, All.
-Similarly, for the Qtree Details page, clicking on the qtree name at Control Center > Home > Member Details > File Systems > Report > Qtrees, All

-To apply settings to a group of file systems, select the group name from the Apply Settings To list on the quota settings page.
+- Apply user quota thresholds to all quotas of a specific user - Apply user quota thresholds to all quotas on a specific file system (volume or qtree) or a group of file systems on a volume name at Control Center > Home > Member Details > File Systems > Report > Volumes, All.
+Similarly, for the Qtree Details page, clicking on the qtree name at Control Center > Home > Member Details > File Systems > Report > Qtrees, All To apply settings to a group of file systems, select the group name from the Apply Settings To list on the quota settings page.